TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 **How to Contact Us**

 *   If you have a technical or general support question, please visit http://support.microsoft.com/ to learn more about Microsoft Support offerings.
-*   If you have a Microsoft account password question, please visit Live Help.
+*   If you have a Microsoft account password question, please visit Microsoft account support.
 *   For Microsoft privacy questions, please contact us by using our Web form.

 To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.